notamethod/mykeys/README.md

 A simple X509 certificate manager

-## next release
+## current release
-Next Mykeys release planned to february (2018) with new features.
+Beta release 0.8.0 with new features.
-More information coming soon.

 ### Features
 - Keystore management: